Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 So, if you earn £40,000 from self-employment and £25,000 from property in a single tax year, your total qualifying income is £65,000 and you’ll need to follow the rules for MTD.

 HMRC will use the figures from your previous year’s tax return to assess your qualifying income.
-For example, to decide if MTD IT applies to you from April 2026, use your Self Assessment tax return for 2024/25 (which you must submit by 31st January 2026).
+For example, to decide if MTD IT applies to you from April 2026, they will use your Self Assessment tax return for 2024/25 (6th April 2024 - 5th April 2025) which you must submit by 31st January 2026.
+Only the income relating to sole trader activities and property will count towards your qualifying income.

 If you find yourself below this threshold, you can continue to send Self Assessment tax returns as normal until any other changes are made.